• Skip to primary navigation

 Substitutions and Variations to this Cookie Recipe

-While this easy ginger cookie recipe is delightful on its own, you can get creative and add additional ingredients to enhance the flavour and the texture.
+While this easy cinnamon ginger cookie recipe is delightful on its own, you can get creative and add additional ingredients to enhance the flavour and the texture.
 Here are a few suggestions.

 Golden syrup isn’t available everywhere in the world and can be substituted with light corn syrup, but I haven’t been able to try this for myself.